Privacy Policy

 • any applicable limitation period under applicable law (i.e. any period during which any person could bring a legal claim against us in connection with your personal data, or to which your personal data is relevant); and

-• an additional two (2) month period following the end of such applicable limitation period (so that, if a person brings a claim at the end of the limitation period, we are still afforded a reasonable amount of time in which to identify any personal data that is relevant to that claim),
+• an additional two (2) month period following the end of such applicable limitation period (so that, if a person brings a claim at the end of the limitation period, we are still afforded a reasonable amount of time in which to identify any personal data that is relevant to that claim).

-14. Cookies & similar devices
+13. Cookies & similar devices

-In addition, in common with many other online services, and subject always to obtaining your consent, where required in accordance with applicable law, we and our authorised third parties may use “cookies” and/or other tools to store and sometimes track information about you in accordance with the Cookie Notice.
+In addition, in common with many other online services, and subject always to obtaining your consent, where required in accordance with applicable law, we and our authorised third parties may use "cookies" and/or other tools to store and sometimes track information about you in accordance with our Cookie Notice.

-15. Are my details safe?
+14. Are my details safe?

 We endeavour to take all reasonable steps to protect your personal data.
 We are careful to choose storage facilities that we have had assessed and which we are confident are suitably secure to store your information.